brianfoshee/modbus-redis/README.md

 Starting point for what will be a system to monitor and view solar/charging data.

+Since inception, many improvements have been made to this project.
+It pulls data every 5 seconds then can send it to a remote server in JSON format to be stored and analyzed in postgres.

 This runs on a Raspberry Pi.
 Requires [hiredis] [hired] and [libmodbus] [libmod].

 Basis of the modbus from [this blog post] [tom-blog].